Phil being Phil: Mickelson shares lead in PGA Championship - WTMJ

 AP Golf Writer

-Oosthuizen had the best round of the week going, not so much because of his five birdies, but rather a card with no bogeys.
-That ended on the 18th hole that cost him the outright lead.
-He still had a 68 and will be in the final group Saturday.

-Not to be overlooked was four-time major champion Brooks Koepka, whose two eagles were offset by four bogeys in a round of 71 that left him one shot behind.
+“To know I’m playing well heading into the weekend, to be in contention, to have a good opportunity, I’m having a blast,” Mickelson said.

+Mickelson shared the lead with Louis Oosthuizen, the South African with the sweet swing and hard luck in getting that second major.
+Oosthuizen didn’t make a bogey until his final hole, and his 68 allowed him to join Mickelson at 5-under 139.

-Mickelson and Oosthuizen were at 5-under 139, the highest 36-hole score to lead the PGA Championship since the last time at Kiawah Island in 2012 when three players were at 140.
+It was the highest 36-hole score to lead a PGA Championship since the last time at Kiawah Island in 2012.

-Mickelson is the oldest player to have a share of the lead at the midway point of a major since Fred Couples (52) in the 2012 Masters.

-“It’s really fun, obviously, to make a putt on the last hole, finish a round like that and then to have that type of support here has been pretty special,” Mickelson said.
+The opportunity for Mickelson includes his bid to become golf’s oldest major champion — the record was set by 48-year-old Julius Boros in the 1968 PGA Championship — and to show he can still beat the best in the world.

 Mickelson has not won on the PGA Tour in two years.
 His last major championship was the 2013 British Open at Muirfield.
 He no longer is among the top 100 in the world.

-But he’s Phil Mickelson, who has spent a career leaving fans wondering what he’ll do next.
+But he’s Phil Mickelson, and has spent a career leaving fans wondering what he’ll do next.

 “I think he has the bit between his teeth,” said three-time major champion Padraig Harrington, who played alongside Mickelson for two days.
 “I think he believes he can do it in these conditions.
 He’s not here to make the cut.”